sensedeep/sensedeep/README.md

 ![SenseLogs Home Page Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/home.png)

+This will launch the viewer for that log view.

+![SenseLogs Viewer Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/viewer.png)

 From the viewer, you can scroll forwards and backwards over log data.
 SenseLogs will transparently download log data as required for display.

-![SenseLogs Viewer Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/viewer.png)

 The first and last log events are highlighted with a reverse grey background.

+You can also drag the horizontal slider to position the view at the desired date.
+The start and end date pill buttons can be used to jump to the start and end of the event stream.

 Event column widths can be resized by dragging the column separator in the title (only) to the desired width.
 Your changes will be persisted.